 CMYK Screen Printing Process

-The combination of the four colors with the black key plate is a critical step in this procedure.
+Combining the four colors with the black key plate is critical in this procedure.
 The key plate enables varied hues and contrasts to build the picture.
 Therefore this step is essential for adding better details and ensuring appropriate image viewing.
 Above is the CMYK printing process.

 CMYK Printing Benefits